Killing wildlife causing private property damage.

 (a) Predatory birds (defined in RCW 77.08.010

-(39)) and unclassified wildlife that are in the act of damaging commercial crops or attacking livestock or other domestic animals may be killed with the express permission of the owner at any time on private property, to protect domestic animals, livestock, or commercial crops.
+) and unclassified wildlife that are in the act of damaging commercial crops or attacking livestock or other domestic animals may be killed with the express permission of the crop, livestock, domestic animals, or property owner at any time on private property, to protect domestic animals, livestock, or commercial crops.

 (3) Killing wildlife causing damage or killing wildlife to prevent private property damage.

-(39)), unclassified wildlife, and eastern gray squirrels may be killed with the express permission of the property owner at any time, to prevent private property damage on private real property.
+(39)), unclassified wildlife, and eastern gray squirrels may be killed by the owner of private property, owner's immediate family, agent of the owner, or the owner's documented employee with the express permission of the private real property owner at any time, to prevent private property damage on private real property.

-(c) Subject to subsection (7) of this section, the following list of wildlife species may be killed with the express permission of the owner, when causing damage to private property: Raccoon, fox, bobcat, beaver, muskrat, mink, river otter, weasel, hare, and cottontail rabbits.
+(b) Subject to subsection (7) of this section, the following list of wildlife species may be killed by the owner of the property, owner's immediate family member, agent of the owner, owner's documented employee, or licensed hunters/trappers in a lawful manner with the express permission of the private real property owner, when causing damage to private property: Raccoon, fox, bobcat, beaver, muskrat, mink, river otter, weasel, hare, and cottontail rabbits.

-(e) Landowners are encouraged to allow general season hunters during established hunting seasons on their property to help minimize damage potential and concerns.
+(d) Landowners are encouraged to allow general season hunting and trapping on their property to help minimize damage potential and concerns.

-(4) Wildlife control operators may assist property owners under the conditions of their permit, as established in WAC 232-36-060
+(4) Wildlife control operators may assist property owners under the conditions of their certification or permits to remove animals causing damage.

 (5) Tribal members may assist property owners under the conditions of valid comanagement agreements between tribes and the department.
-Tribes must be in compliance with the agreements including, but not limited to, adhering to reporting requirements and harvest restrictions.
+Tribes must be in compliance with the agreements including, but not limited to, adhering to reporting requirements, possession, and harvest restrictions.

-(6) Hunting licenses and tags are not required to kill wildlife under this section, unless the killing is pursuant to subsections (3)(c) and (d) of this section.
+(6) Hunting licenses and/or associated tags are not required to kill wildlife under this section unless the killing is pursuant to subsections (2)(c) and (3)(b) of this section.
+Hunters and trappers participating in harvesting wildlife under this section must comply with provisions of each permit.
 Tribal members operating under subsection (5) of this section are required to meet tribal hunting license, tag, and permit requirements.

-(7) Except as specifically provided in a permit from the department or a rule of the commission, people taking wildlife under this rule are subject to the laws and rules of the state including, but not limited to, those found in Titles 77 RCW and 220 and 232 WAC.
+(7) Except as specifically provided in a permit from the department or a rule of the commission, people taking wildlife under this rule are subject to the laws and rules of the state.

 [Statutory Authority: RCW 77.04.012